$45,000 yearly scholarship to support postgraduate research students to travel interstate or overseas.

 VII. a personal statement which demonstrates their need to travel and the importance of travel to the applicant’s research.

 b.
-The successful applicant will be awarded the Scholarship by the Head of Sydney School of Education and Social Work on the nomination of the Awards Committee.
+The successful applicant will be awarded the Scholarship by the Head of Sydney School of Education and Social Work or their nominated delegate(s) on the nomination of the Awards Committee.

 a.
-The Scholarship will provide a stipend allowance of $35,000 per annum, subject to satisfactory academic performance, as per the following duration:
+A full-time enrolled recipient will be provided with a stipend allowance of $45,000 per annum, subject to satisfactory academic performance, as per the following duration:

-I. up to three years for a successful PhD recipient, c.
-A successful PhD recipient may apply for a maximum extension of up to 6 months provided the grounds for extension relate directly to study and are beyond the control of the recipient.
+I. up to three years for a PhD recipient, c.
+A PhD recipient may apply for a maximum extension of up to 6 months provided the grounds for extension relate directly to study and are beyond the control of the recipient.